Do you get confused when comparing things in English?

 In another lesson, we will discuss the use of superlative adjectives to indicate the highest or lowest degree of comparison.

-6. For extra practice, make a sentence using one or more of the vocabulary words above and share in the comments section.
-We will respond to let you know if you did it correctly or offer corrections.
+For extra practice, make a sentence using one or more of the vocabulary words below.

 Listen to each statement from an American English speaker.
 Then try to repeat each phrase to practice talking like a native English speaker.